About Us

 A message from the Captain

-The County Championships 2025 will be held at Bedlingtonshire – Sunday 25th – 27th May.
-The format will be a 36 holes stroke play from which there will be 8 finalists who will qualify for the match play and compete to be 2025 Champion.
-On the same day we will also be running the Junior Championship along with the extremely popular Jenny Smith Competion which is an 18-hole Stableford competition for players with a handicap of up to 29.
-I am delighted this is being hosted at my home club and I only hope the sun shines, I am going to start praying early and keep everything crossed.
+The County championships 2026 will be held at City Of Newcastle golf club 24th – 26th of May 2026.
+The format will be 36 hole stroke play from which there will be eight finalists who will qualify for the match play and compete to be 2026 champion.
+The junior championship will run concurrently along with the extremely popular Jenny Lee Smith competition which is an 18 hole Stableford competition for players with a handicap up to 29.
+I’m delighted that City Of Newcastle will be hosting this event as this will be My Home club for 2026.
+I’m extremely impressed with the course and the clubhouse.

 Past Presidents